This page explains how CoreDNS, the Traefik Ingress controller, and Klipper service load balancer work within K3s.

 Controlling ServiceLB Node Selection

-To select a particular subset of nodes to host pods for a LoadBalancer, set matching annotation values on the Nodes and Service.
-For example:
+To select a particular subset of nodes to host pods for a LoadBalancer, add the

 - Label Node A and Node B with